b3rserker/vim-config/README.md

 # vim-config
-My attempt to build vim IDE(!), very experimental, very messy so far - but I am working on it!
+My attempt to build productive python & ruby IDE(!) based on vim (after migration from PyCharm and RubyMine), very experimental, very messy so far - but I am working on it!

 Based on pathogen plugin loader.